The Ultimate Guide to Colour Psychology in Branding

-Purple for spiritually-related and spirituality sites – tarot, astrology, Yoga, but also for a prestige.
+Purple for spiritually-related and spirituality sites – tarot, astrology, Yoga, but also for prestige.

 Orange for sports, entertainment, and education.

-Black for luxury products, especially cars, accessories, fashion
+Black for luxury products, primarily cars, accessories, fashion

 It’s important to note that colour psychology is not an exact science.